 3. What Does Puffin Mean – Puffin Meaning

-- Puffin means a seabird with large head and bright-colored triangular shaped massive beak, who inhabit the northern and Arctic waters and nest in holes.
+- Puffin means a seabird with a large head and bright-colored triangular-shaped massive beak, who inhabit the northern and Arctic waters and nest in holes.

 4. Why Are Puffins Called Puffins